-Integrating Computational Fluid Dynamics (CFD) in the radial turbine design is critical to improving the design process.
-The CFD tool has become essential in fluid mechanics for predicting mass and heat transfer, fluid movement, and related phenomena.
-The software enables the analysis and resolution of fluid flow issues with high accuracy.
-Therefore, the study's outcome can be used to improve turbomachinery design.
+One critical aspect of improving radial turbine design is Computational Fluid Dynamics (CFD).
+This tool has become indispensable in fluid mechanics for predicting mass and heat transfer, fluid movement, and related phenomena.
+The analysis can be used to improve the turbomachinery design.
+CFD allows for the analysis and resolution of fluid flow issues with high accuracy.
 However, the effectiveness of CFD models heavily depends on their precision, and there are inherent limitations, such as the simplifications made to reduce computational demands [15].
 Despite the advantages of CFD, traditional methods such as Reynolds-Averaged Navier-Stokes (RANS) and Unsteady Reynolds-Averaged Navier-Stokes (URANS) have limitations, particularly in heat transport and turbulence modelling [16].
-These limitations.
+These limitations often necessitate simplifications of geometric and operating conditions, which can affect the accuracy of the simulations.
 However, CFD remains a powerful tool for understanding the internal flow behaviour within turbomachines and for designing and producing efficient machines for various industrial applications.
-A single passage analysis for the radial turbine can minimize computational time and efficiently analyze the internal flow in the radial turbine [17].
+A single passage analysis for the radial turbine can minimise the computational time and efficiently analyse the internal flow in the radial turbine [17].
 Structural strength requirements limit radial turbine aerodynamics by restricting blade speed and pressure ratios.
 However, mixed-flow designs with non-radial fibre orientation reduce centrifugal stress, enabling higher performance without material advances [17].

 Several studies have demonstrated the application of CFD in turbomachinery analysis.
-For instance, Borovkov et al. [18] employed CFD simulations to predict the aerodynamic performance of a low-speed impeller, while Yu et al. [19] used CFD to investigate the aerothermodynamic performance of the turbomachinery design for a turbocharging system in an internal combustion engine.
-These studies emphasize the importance of CFD in optimizing turbomachinery components, particularly in scenarios where traditional experimental methods are impractical or too costly.
-Additionally, in off-design operating conditions, using CFD to analyze the flow phenomena in high-pressure turbines is significant for understanding and identifying possible solutions.
-Some solutions require a complex blade design, necessitating challenging high-fidelity CFD modeling [20].
-The relationship between flow behavior and turbine performance under various off-design operating conditions can be examined using CFD, making it a critical tool for optimizing turbine design [21].
-Bin Mamat et al. [12] used CFD to evaluate the correlation between the flow behavior in the passage and turbine performance, and to optimize the Low-Pressure Turbine design point.
-The study employed a single passage CFD to determine the inlet absolute angle, $\alpha 1$ , at the design point.
+For instance, Borovkov et al. [18] employed CFD simulations to predict the aerodynamic performance of a low-speed impeller, while Yu et al. [19] used CFD to investigate the aerothermodynamics performance of the turbomachinery design for a turbocharging system in an internal combustion engine.
+These studies underline the importance of CFD in optimizing turbomachinery components, particularly in scenarios where traditional experimental methods may be impractical or too costly.
+The use of CFD in analysing high-pressure turbines, particularly in off-design conditions, is also noteworthy.
+High-fidelity CFD modelling of such turbines is challenging due to the complex blade designs [20].
+Nonetheless, CFD allows for examining the relationship between flow behaviour and turbine performance under various operating conditions, making it a critical tool for optimizing turbine design [21].
+Bin Mamat et al. [12] al used the flow field analysis in the ANSYS CFX to optimise the Low-Pressure Turbine design point.
+The flow field analysis in a single passage CFD analysis was used to optimise the inlet absolute angle, α_l at the design point.

-In summary, the literature highlights the crucial role of turbochargers and radial turbines in improving the performance of internal combustion engines.
+In summary, the literature emphasizes the critical role of turbochargers and radial turbines in enhancing the performance of internal combustion engines.
 While traditional design methods and one-dimensional analyses provide a foundational understanding, integrating CFD in the design and analysis process offers a more detailed and accurate approach to optimizing these components.
 The continued advancement of CFD techniques and their application in turbomachinery design is essential for further improving the efficiency and performance of these systems.
-The primary objective of this paper is to present a comprehensive method for designing a low-energy radial turbine by integrating one-dimensional turbine modeling with the CFD technique.
+The main objective of this paper is to present a comprehensive method to design a low-energy radial turbine by integrating the one-dimensional turbine modelling with the CFD technique.
 The first part presents a numerical one-dimensional rotor design that implements theoretical equations from turbomachinery, fluid mechanics, and thermodynamics.
 Thereafter, the turbine rotor design was constructed in a three-dimensional virtual design.
 Finally, Ansys CFX was used to evaluate the turbine off-design operating performance.